Sick Pay Insurance

 80%

-If you’re a director, you can get Company Director Income Protection.
-This is paid for and owned by the business.
+If you’re a director, you can buy Sick Pay Insurance through your limited company.
+This is a specialist Company Director Income Protection policy, which is paid for and owed by your business.

-Who Are The Top UK Sick Pay Insurance Providers?
+Who Is The Best UK Sick Pay Insurance Provider?

-That said, one provider may be better suited to you than another.
-Every provider is different, too, so it’s about matching your needs with an insurer who will address your needs and provide the right cover.
+Each provider is also unique, so buying a policy involves matching your needs with an insurer who will address your requirements and provide the right cover.

 At Drewberry, we work with a range of UK Sick Pay Insurance providers, including: